nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Using the `ConfigService`

 To access configuration values from our `ConfigService`, we first need to inject `ConfigService`.
-As with any provider, we first need to import its containing module - the `ConfigModule` - into the module that will use it (unless you set the `isGlobal` property in the options object passed to the `ConfigModule.forRoot()` method to `true`).
+As with any provider, we need to import its containing module - the `ConfigModule` - into the module that will use it (unless you set the `isGlobal` property in the options object passed to the `ConfigModule.forRoot()` method to `true`).
 Import it into a feature module as shown below.

 ```typescript
 @@filename(feature.module)